 - High resolution and large depth of focus are capabilities that make TESCAN SEMs excellent instruments to observe samples with complex topography such as MEMS.

-- The ultra-high-resolution at low accelerating voltages enabled by MAIA3 can assist in the detection of small particles and other contaminants that may lead to devise failure.
+- The ultra-high-resolution at low accelerating voltages enabled by MAIA3 can assist in the detection of small particles and other contaminants that may lead to device failure.

-- The high performance of MIRA3’s electron column allows for the examination of cracks, fractures or other signs of fatigue or wear in MEMS with moving parts or impact surfaces.
+- The high performance of the MIRA electron column allows for the examination of cracks, fractures or other signs of fatigue or wear in MEMS with moving parts or impact surfaces.

 - Many MEMS devices are securely packaged in order to protect their fragile elements.